blox-dev/CarcassonneAR/docs/state_of_the_art/README.md

 ### Research on AR Boardgames

-Some articles delve into the challenges of creating AR games and delve on the implications of new technologies:
+Some articles delve into the challenges of creating AR games and describe the implications of new technologies:

 [Designing_Augmented_Reality_Board_Games_The_BattleBoard_3D_experience.pdf](https://www.researchgate.net/publication/249849714_Designing_Augmented_Reality_Board_Games_The_BattleBoard_3D_experience)